JerryFleming/PyDoc/library/stdtypes.rst

 Generator Types
 ---------------

-Python's :term:`generator`\s provide a convenient way to implement the iterator protocol.
+Python's :term:`生成函数`\s provide a convenient way to implement the iterator protocol.
 If a container object's :meth:`__iter__` method is implemented as a generator, it will automatically return an iterator object (technically, a generator object) supplying the :meth:`__iter__` and :meth:`~generator.__next__`